rhargreaves/mega-drive-midi-interface/README.md

 The main goal of this project is to allow the Mega Drive's FM synthesis chip & PSG to be controlled via MIDI over a serial link (such as the USB interface provided by the Mega EverDrive X7 flash cart) so that it can be sequenced by a modern DAW like Albeton Live.

-The project will also support GenMDM-style CC messages for compatibility with existing GenMDM-based applications.
+The project will also support Gen/MDM-style CC messages for compatibility with existing Gen/MDM-based applications.

 Check out the [development board](https://github.com/rhargreaves/mega-drive-midi-interface/projects/1) for a snapshot view of what's in progress.
 See also [stretch goals](#stretch-goals).